 As far as warm beverages go herbal teas are wildly slept on.
 Coffee and black tea are so much more popular.
 Herbal teas are so diverse with a range of flavours and health benefits.
 They deserve more love.
-These 10 essential herbal teas only scratch the surface of how many there are!
+These 10 herbal teas with health benefits only scratch the surface of how many there are!

 Tea is not only a handy way to contribute to your water intake per day, but herbal teas are often caffeine-free, or at the very least contain less caffeine than coffee.
 Many ailments can be somewhat eased with specific teas.
 With unlimited flavours and combos; there’s bound to be something for everyone.